 To get something out of tanning on a cloudy day, tan each side for at least 10 minutes before turning.
 Use a timer if you are the type to forget how much time has already passed.

-If You Have Pale Skin…
+What If I Have Pale Skin?

 If you have paler skin, it’s BEST if you tan during a cloudy day first.
 This prepares your skin to build a tan gradually, without the risk of sunburn.

-Remember: The more exposure to UV rays, the more the body is induced to produce melanin.
+REMEMBER: The more exposure to UV rays, the more the body is induced to produce melanin.